Dalian: Climate

 Dalian has a monsoon-influenced humid continental climate (Köppen Dwa), characterized by warm wet summers due to the East Asian monsoon, and cold, windy, dry winters that reflect the influence of the vast Siberian anticyclone.
 Except for winter, the city experiences a one-month seasonal lag due to its position on the Liaodong Peninsula.
 The monthly 24-hour average temperature ranges from −3.3 °C in January to 24.8 °C in August.
 Annual precipitation averages 580 mm but is heavily concentrated in the summer months and can vary greatly from year to year.
 Due to the coastal location, the mean diurnal temperature variation annually is small, at 6.66 C-change.
-The monthly percent of possible sunshine ranges from 49% in July to 68% in September and October, with 2,740 hours of bright sunshine annually.
-The annual mean temperature is 11.8 °C. Extremes since 1951 have ranged from −21.1 °C on 4 January 1970 to 36.9 °C on 14 July 2015.
+The monthly percent of possible sunshine ranges from 45% in July to 66% in March, with 2,625 hours of bright sunshine annually.
+The annual mean temperature is 11.8 °C. Extremes since 1951 have ranged from −21.1 °C on 4 January 1970 to 36.9 °C on 2 August 2018.

 Administration

 Dalian is the second largest city of Liaoning province, after Shenyang, the provincial capital.
-The city of Dalian is governed by the Dalian Municipal People's Government.
+The city of Dalian is governed by the Chinese Communist Party Committee of Dalian and the Dalian Municipal People's Government.